Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs

 \section{Counterexample: When the SDE is not Well-Posed}

-There are two ways the SDE \eqref{mod:infpart} can fail to be well-posed.
-Either there exist no solutions, or there exist multiple solutions.
-To construct an IPS with no solutions, it is a simple matter of constructing unbounded jump rate functions that increase fast enough that all stochastic processes $X$ for which \eqref{mod:infpart} holds a.s. with $X^{G,\x}\defeq X$ explode (have infinitely many discontinuities on some compact interval in $\R_+$) with positive probability.
-In this section, we show that well-posedness is non-trivial even if we restrict ourselves to Markov processes with bounded jump rate functions by constructing a graph and a collection of jump rate functions with respect to which the SDE \eqref{mod:infpart} has multiple strong solutions with different laws.
+There are two ways in which the SDE \eqref{mod:infpart} can fail to be well-posed.
+The IPS may either admit no solution, or it may admit multiple solutions.
+It is easy to construct a time-inhomogeneous IPS that does not admit any solution by simply specifying unbounded jump rates that increase sufficiently fast with time such that any stochastic process $X \defeq X^{G,\x}$ for which \eqref{mod:infpart} holds almost surely, must with positive probability explode (i.e., have infinitely many discontinuities on some compact interval in $\Rb_+$).
+However, in this section, we show that well-posedness may fail even if we restrict ourselves to time-homogeneous Markov processes with uniformly bounded jump rates (which is even stronger than Assumption \ref{mod:assu}).
+More precisely, we identify a graph $G$ and an associated family of jump rates ${\bf r^G}$ for which the SDE \eqref{mod:infpart} has multiple strong solutions with different laws.